U.S.A Trivia Questions

 - Which city is nicknamed "The Big Apple"?

-- Which U.S. state is known as the "Peach State"?
+- Which U.S. city is known as the "Windy City"?

 U.S.A. trivia works because the subject is huge, stretching across states, capitals, presidents, national symbols, entertainment, sport, landmarks, and major historical events.
 That breadth makes it easy to build rounds that feel familiar at first but still have enough room for harder detail.